 Young people who are depressed can also often have and complain about aches, pains and continuous fatigue.

-What should I do if I notice these warning signs?
+What to do if I notice these warning signs

 Depressive reactions can be triggered by single life events.
 Bereavement, parental divorce, relationship breakdowns and exam failure are all events that could cause your child a great deal of worry and concern.

 The warning signs individually are not necessarily a problem.
-Yet if you notice that your son or daughter exhibits five our more of these signs for over two weeks or if any one seems particularly severe, it may be more serious.
+Yet if you notice that your child exhibits five our more of these signs for over two weeks or if any one seems particularly severe, it may be more serious.